What is an Arm Lift?

 Where Will My Armlift Be Performed?

 All of my cosmetic surgery procedures, including arm lift procedures, are performed in one of two accredited local outpatient surgical facilities near my Southwest Michigan plastic surgery office.
-I always work with board certified anesthesiologists, for your safety.
+I always work with board-certified anesthesiologists, for your safety.
 Many of the operating room staff at these centers have been working closely with me for the past 15 years, making for very smooth interactions between us.
-These same-day surgery centers offer you the safety of a hospital operating room without the exposure to hospital-based bacteria, along with the benefit of a friendly, caring, and personalized experience.
+These same-day surgery centers offer you the safety of a hospital operating room without exposure to hospital-based bacteria, along with the benefit of a friendly, caring, and personalized experience.

 How Is an Arm Lift Performed?